ArtemisRS/hunllef/README.md

 - Does not allow for redemption healing
 - Does not account for hit delay (time between attacking and hit being registered)
-- **Assumes perfect play on behalf of the player (no off prayer attacks, no lost ticks, no stomps, no damage from tornadoes**
+- **Assumes perfect play on behalf of the player (no off prayer attacks, no stomps, no damage from tornadoes**

 The following variables can be set via the CLI: